Showing posts with label recordings. Show all posts

 Jessie Mae Hemphill is shown here in a 1967 photo by George Michell, who also recorded her.
 The recordings were issued in 2007 by the Oxford-based Fat Possum label.

-In these 1959 photos by Alan Lomax, said Hemphill plays the quills, while Lucius Smith plays banjo on Hemphill's porch.
-Hemphill's daughter Rosa Lee Hill (with guitar) and Sidney Hemphill Carter are shown on the porch on Fred McDowell's Como Home.
+In these 1959 photos by Alan Lomax, Hemphill plays the quills, while Lucius Smith plays banjo on Hemphill's porch.
+Hemphill's daughter, Rosa Lee Hill (with guitar), and Sidney Hemphill Carter are shown on the porch of Fred McDowell's Como Home.

-Willie Johnson (1923-1995)is known for his distorted electric guitar work on Howlin Wolf's earliest records.
-He also made a recording for Sun label in Memphis.
+Willie Johnson (1923-1995) is known for his distorted electric guitar work on Howlin' Wolf's earliest records.
+He also recorded for the Sun label in Memphis.
 Senatobia, Lake Cormorant, and Arkabula have all been cited as his birthplace.

 Jessie Mae Hemphill poses in her brand new "leopard queen" outfit in the early 1990s.
 According to photographer Steve Gardner, Hemphill carried both a .38 Special and a 9mm automatic pistol in her purse and wanted people to know that she "didn't play and was ready for business.

-Vocalist Low Wilson, who recorded several soul and blues singles and CD's was born in Looxamhoma in 1933.
-He began his career singing doo-wop in Battle Creek, Michigan, and later moved to Kalamazoo. wilson' uncle LP Buford owned a local store and picnic grounds where fife and drum bands often performed.
+Vocalist Low Wilson, who recorded several soul and blues singles and CDs, was born in Looxamhoma in 1933.
+He began his career singing doo-wop in Battle Creek, Michigan, and later moved to Kalamazoo.
+Wilson's uncle, LP Buford, owned a local store and picnic grounds where fife-and-drum bands often performed.

 “Shame on You "